Out-Law Guide | 01 Mar 2019 | 2:07 pm | 2 min. read

 Whether a volunteer is an 'employee' or a 'worker' will therefore depend on these factors.
 Merely labelling an individual as a 'volunteer' or 'intern' will not prevent them from acquiring employee or worker status.
 Case law shows that the tribunals and courts will look at the reality of the relationship.
 Employment status of volunteers and interns is therefore not clear cut and will often turn on each individual's circumstances.

-There should not be any kind of financial remuneration for the tasks performed or any other such benefit which could be construed as consideration for carrying out the tasks performed.
-Where there is such payment or 'benefits in kind', the volunteer or intern will be considered a worker who is entitled to be paid at least the NMW.
+Where there is payment or 'benefits in kind', the volunteer or intern will be considered a worker who is entitled to be paid at least the NMW.

 Employers may reimburse volunteers and interns for expenses actually incurred but should avoid estimated expenses.
 Government guidance cites travel to and from volunteering and the cost of care for dependents whilst volunteering as examples of such expenses.
 The occasional gift or reward is unlikely to establish an employment relationship, but regular gifts and rewards should be avoided.